Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

 {% capture content %}

-Don't worry in case you never maintained or contributed to an open source project, that's fine.
+🧑‍🏫 Don't worry in case you never maintained or contributed to an open source project, that's fine.
-I cover the most important parts later in this article.
+I cover the most important parts [later in this article](#-write-documentation-for-users).
 Just behave sensible, remember [why the project exists](#1-why) and be respectful to users and co-maintainers.

 {% endcapture %}